This page provides troubleshooting tips for making an ADB connection to Fuchsia devices.

 that multiple devices are present and it doesn't know which one to use.

-To verify if your development machine's adb
+To verify if your development machine's ADB server sees multiple devices, run the following command:

 adb devices -l